Adeeb-ali/nand2_tetris/README.md

 🏗️ Instruction set architecture and machine language

-💻 End goal: a functioning computer from scratch!
+💻 End goal: a functioning computer from scratch!</h3>

-# 📂 Current Progress
+ 📂 Current Progress

 I’m currently working on the 18-bit ALU which will handle arithmetic & logical operations for my CPU design.